 Our Patrol operations are the backbone of that effort.
 The most basic service any police department can provide is a quick response when someone calls 911.
 Our patrol officers do that and more.
 They are the first to respond when anyone needs an officer, and their careful documenting and monitoring of criminal activity in our area provides the foundation investigators and crime prevention experts need to take public safety one step further.
 In addition to responding to in-progress emergencies and other calls, their proactive policing efforts are what drives our community-based philosophy.

-All police officers, and particularly those in the Crime Prevention unit, work not only to stop crime, but also in an educational capacity to empower individuals to take care of themselves and others.
+All police officers, and particularly those in the Community Outreach and Support Team (C.O.A.S.T.), work not only to stop crime, but also in an educational capacity to empower individuals to take care of themselves and others.
 Those efforts are particularly important on a college campus, where students may be away from home for the first time and experiencing a new environment.
-Officers work directly with new and international students to introduce them to campus.
-The department offers programs like alcohol safety classes and sexual assault awareness programming.
+Along with new safety challenges, college students are prone to experiencing an elevated level of mental stress.
+Through C.O.A.S.T., the department offers educational programming to keep student safe, as well as behavioral and crisis support.

 In addition to identifying and arresting criminal offenders, detectives in our Investigations division provide services adapted for a college campus.
 Detectives are specially trained to support and care for survivors of sexual assault, as well as investigate other crimes of a violent nature.
 When crime does happen, it is our goal to identify and apprehend offenders as quickly as possible.